 According to the American Dental Association, dental examinations are just as important for children as immunizations and booster shots.
-This is because tooth decay often goes unnoticed by parents until it develops into painful problems.
-If your child’s dentist finds an issue, he or she can provide fluoride treatments or sealants to prevent decay and save a child from discomfort and missed school time.
+Seeing a dentist regularly is crucial for diagnosing, treating, and preventing dental problems.
+If your child’s dentist finds an issue, he or she will recommend treatments to alleviate your child’s discomfort and prevent future decay.
+This will save your child from unnecessary pain and missed school time down the line.

-As your kids head back to school, commit to packing their lunch boxes with portable healthy snacks and lunch items.
-These include cheese, milk, grains, yogurt, fruit and raw vegetables.
-If your children eat at the cafeteria, make sure to go over healthy food choices before their first day at school.
+When your child goes back to school, commit to packing their lunch box with portable, healthy snacks and lunch items.
+Snack items that are better for dental health include cheese, milk, grains, yogurt, fruit and raw vegetables.
+You may also want to consider swapping soda or high-sugar fruit drinks for water or no-sugar beverages.
+If your child eats at the cafeteria, make sure to go over healthy food choices before their first day at school.

-If your child participates in organized sports, ensure he or she is equipped with a properly fitted mouthguard.
-If you aren’t sure what type of mouthguard to buy, talk to the coach and your dentist to get recommendations for the specific sport or athletic event.
+Injuries to teeth are common in contact sports such as soccer, basketball, football, and hockey.
+If your child participates in any organized sport, ensure that he or she is equipped with a properly fitted mouthguard to protect against dental injuries.
+If you aren’t sure what type of mouthguard to buy, talk to the coach and your dentist to get recommendations for their specific sport or athletic event.